ziwonder/A-star-search/README.md

 # A* Search Algorithm for Route Planning

 ## Overview
-This project implements the **A* search algorithm** in the **graph-search** variant to solve route-finding problems.
+This university project implements the **A* search algorithm** in the **graph-search** variant to solve route-finding problems.
 The goal is to develop a **Python program** that reads problem descriptions from a YAML file, applies the A* algorithm, and outputs the solution in three YAML files, including cost, path, and expanded nodes.

 The implementation is designed to be **efficient**, solving problems with up to **10,000 locations** within **one minute**.
 Additionally, different heuristic functions are tested to improve search performance.